heatseeknyc/hardware/cell/README.md

 #### Setup mode

-If we transmit constantly, we use 50mA / 250mA PRO, so every hour of setup we use 1.3% / 6.3% of the batteries.
+If we transmit constantly, we use 50mA / 250mA PRO, so every hour of setup we use 1.3% / 6.3% PRO of the batteries.

 #### Live mode